 Fiduciary fund reporting focuses on net position and changes in net position.
 The fiduciary fund category is split into four classifications: pension trust funds, investment trust funds, private-purpose trust funds and agency funds.
 The School District's only trust fund is a private purpose trust which accounts for various college scholarship programs for students.
-The agency fund is custodial in nature (assets equal liabilities) and does not involve measurement of results of operations.
+The agency funds are custodial in nature (assets equal liabilities) and do not involve measurement of results of operations.
 The student managed activities agency fund accounts for those student activity programs which have student participation in the activity and have students involved in the management of the program.
 This fund typically includes those student activities which consist of a student body, student president, student treasurer and faculty advisor.
+The tournament agency fund accounts for proceeds and expenditures for OHSAA sponsored tournaments.